-A "coverage decision" is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
 For more information on asking for coverage decisions or appeals about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Coverage Decisions and Appeals for Medical Care - Contact Information CALL 1-866-334-3141 Calls to this number are free.
-7 a.m. - 8 p.m., seven days a week (including major holidays)

-Method Coverage Decisions and Appeals for Medical Care - Contact Information ΤΤΥ 711 Calls to this number are free.
-7 a.m. - 8 p.m., seven days a week (including major holidays) WRITE Baylor Scott & White Health Plan 1206 West Campus Drive Temple, Texas 76502 WEBSITE BSWHealthPlan.com/Medicare
+Method Coverage Decisions and Appeals for Medical Care - Contact Information CALL 1-866-334-3141 Calls to these numbers are free.
+October 1 through March 31 from 7 a.m. $-8$ p.m., seven days a week (excluding major holidays); and April 1 through September 30 from 7 a.m. $-8$ p.m., Monday through Friday (excluding major holidays) ТТҮ 711 Calls to this number are free.
+October 1 through March 31 from 7 a.m. - 8 p.m., seven days a week (excluding major holidays); and April 1 through September 30 from 7 a.m. - 8 p.m., Monday through Friday (excluding major holidays)) WRITE Baylor Scott & White Health Plan Appeals and Grievances 1206 West Campus Drive Temple, Texas 76502 WEBSITE BSWHealthPlan.com/Medicare